 |Type 2||Women's Issues||Oral Meds||Technology|

-In 2007, Lindsey received another chronic health diagnosis of PCOS (polycystic ovarian syndrome) and endometriosis.
+In 2007, Lindsey received a diagnosis of PCOS (polycystic ovarian syndrome) and endometriosis.
 They have made managing diabetes even harder.
 Despite the difficulty, she has remained hopeful that her health will not be a problem in the future.

 Lindsey is a typical, yet unique, Texas woman who loves shopping, movies and reading.
 She loves to travel and take risks.
 She dreams of diabetes cures, never-ending cheesecake and her own airplane.
 The rest you can discover in her blog!